clustergarage/argus/jekyll/_docs/getting-started.md

 core of the product.
 There is a headless `Service` used to communicate between the controller and all instances of the daemons.

-> You can verify that it installed properly by calling `kubectl -n fim get all`
+> You can verify that it installed properly by inspecting `kubectl -n fim get all`

 All pods should eventually converge into `Running` state.
 The daemon pods in particular should be running on each node that run workloads you wish to be